archezinternational/hugo/content/shop/standardcoupon.md

 **This coupon allows you to: Be on our @archezinternational stories each monday during 4 consecutive weeks on instagram and facebook + call to action (follow, check it out, buy, etc) + link**

-· Every monday we will have a special section in our stories for you
+· Every saturday we will have a special section in our stories for you

 · We will only post architects, students, studios, offices, artists, engineers, amateur architects.
 We will not promote contests due to legal policies